-Marginalized parents are more likely to prefer a childcare center or facility for their young children.
+Marginalized parents are more likely than parents of higher SES to prefer a childcare center or facility for their young children.
 Almost half (49%) report this as a preference.
 Taken together, nearly two-thirds of these parents (62%) would prefer to use a paid, professional provider either inside or outside of the home.
-Marginalized parents are slightly less likely than the average South African to prefer parental care but slightly more likely to prefer care provided by neighbors, friends, and relatives.
+Marginalized parents are slightly less likely than the average South

+African with children under age 7 to prefer parental care but slightly more likely to prefer care provided by neighbors, friends, and relatives.

-High SES parents are more likely to prefer caregiving by a parent.
+Higher SES parents are more likely than marginalized parents to prefer caregiving by a parent.
 One-third report that they would prefer childcare to be done by themselves or their spouse, compared to one quarter of marginalized parents.
 Relatedly, they are also less likely to prefer preschool or childcare centers, though by a small margin.
 Specifically, 45% of high SES parents would prefer to use a childcare center compared to 49% of marginalized parents.